 No, you will need to prep the nail with a base coat that is compatible with the brand of builder gel you are using.
 For the best results, stay within the same brand because their formulas are meant to work together.

 10. Can builder gel be used as a top coat?

 That depends.
 Some builder gels are made specifically so that you do not need a top coat.
-But generally speaking, it's best to apply the builder gel and then lightly buff to get the manicure perfect and then apply a no wipe top coat.
+But generally speaking, it's best to apply the builder gel and then shape it with a nail file or edrill, and then apply a no wipe top coat.
 This will help the manicure last as long as possible.

 Although there are some brands that only offer products if you have a license, There's also many professional builder gels that can be purchased online.

 12. What type of lamp do I need to cure builder gel?